 Here’s the kicker: tracking your money is important for one simple reason.
 Not because it guarantees you to be rich or frugal or anything.

-No, it’s because what we track, we improve at.
+No, it’s because what we track, we get better at.
 If you are serious about improving your finances, track them.
 If you are serious about losing weight, start tracking how many calories you eat, how long your can run, and how much weight you can lift.
 Your tracking method doesn’t have to be complicated and full of 37 different categories.
 Find the metrics that work best for you.